Tips for Starting a Vinyl Collection

 #2 Find A Place, Explore

 Look, it’s totally reasonable that you type in “vinyl for sale” on Google and start shopping around online.
 But the allure of vinyl is the material itself; the texture, cover art, smell, the fact that you can hold the album in your hands.
-If you want the full experience, find a record store in your area—one we’re willing to bet is doing very well business-wise—and go peruse the isles.
+If you want the full experience, find a record store in your area—one we’re willing to bet is doing very well business-wise—and go peruse the isles or visit our online record store if you don’t have a local record store.
 Check out the prices, find some obscure bands, and make a few purchases to ease your way in.
 Feeling unsure about pricing?
 Check out Victrola’s Vinyl Record Price Guide to answer all of your questions and clear any doubts you may have about vinyl pricing.

 #3 Make A List of Your Favorite Albums